Shicheng-Guo/BIS180L_web/slides/Week5_Day1_BIS180L_Shiny.md

 =========================

 To try the app on your computer, save the above scripts in ui.R and server.R, respectively, in a directory for this app.

+* Click on the `RunApp` Button in R studio
-Then from the R console:
+* OR from the R console:

 ```r